yeehaa123/elab/h2020/proposal/OverLab_DH_Johanna.md

+# Spaces for Embedded Research

-##OverLab – From Living Lab to eLab.
+## OverLab – From Living Lab to eLab.
 ###Prototyping a physically flexible, interdisciplinary research environment

 ####		OverLab - a place for overlapping
 - of theory and artistic practice
 - of physical and digital research
 - of studio, workshop, library